Skip to content

 Uamh Bheag — common questions

 Uamh Bheag is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 545m of ascent and takes most walkers 3-6 hours.
-Terrain: Wooded path from Callander, then quad ruts through ankle-deep heather and bilberry on the broad ridge.
+Ground conditions: Wooded path from Callander, then quad ruts through ankle-deep heather and bilberry on the broad ridge.

-When is the best time to climb Uamh Bheag?
+What's the best month to climb Uamh Bheag?

 Moderate.
-EE intermittent on summit; better on south-facing aspects toward Callander.
+EE weak on top; stronger on southern aspects toward Callander.

 Is Uamh Bheag safe in winter?